navdeep-G/exp-smoothing-java/README.md

-# Time Series
+# Time Series in Java
-## A simple implemenation of time series calcuations (mean, variance, autocovariance, autocorrelation, partial autocorrelation)
+## A simple implemenation of time series calculations (mean, variance, autocovariance, autocorrelation, partial autocorrelation) in Java